Meem007/Python-Resource-for-Beginners/README.md

 <h3 id='list'>7.
 Python String</h3>

 Anything inside a single coat or a double coat is called a string.
 A string is a text.
 In Python, strings can be declared in two ways (excluding docstring).
 With a single coat or with a double coat.
+For example:

+`'Hello' is the same as "Hello"`

 <a href="#top">Back to Index </a>